 What Does the Future of Work Look Like?

-The digitalization transformation will empower everyday people to use resources previously limited to the largest and most powerful organizations on the planet.
+The digital transformation will empower everyday people to use resources previously limited to the largest and most powerful organizations on the planet.
 The sharing economy is just one aspect of this newfound ability to leverage work in a scalable, adaptive, and intelligent way.

 Now, more than ever, business leaders will have to look through their processes and determine ways to use technology to increase efficiency and encourage communication.
 Doing this requires re-thinking things that would have been taken for granted a decade ago – such as 40-hour workweeks and on-site offices.

-Executive decision-makers in every industry have to take a critical eye in how their processes meet consumer demands.
+Executive decision-makers in every industry have to take a critical eye on how their processes meet consumer demands.
 Tomorrow’s billion-dollar firms will be the ones who use digitalization to create scalable, adaptive, and intelligent technology solutions to consumer needs.